-- 10.7.4 In order to maintain separation of duties, all cheques should be signed by two signatories who are first provided with appropriate supporting documentation relating to the payment.
+- 1.1 In order to maintain separation of duties, all cheques should be signed by two signatories who are first provided with appropriate supporting documentation relating to the payment.
 The governing body should nominate a small number of senior members of staff, as authorised signatories for the local bank account.
-Each should be given a limit of financial authorisation, appropriate to their needs, above which further authorisation is required. - 10.7.5 The governing body shall ensure that blank cheque books and records relating to the local bank account, shall be stored securely and access to such is restricted to authorised members of staff at all times. - 10.7.6 Schools shall not arrange any overdraft or credit facilities in relation to their local bank account.
-The governing body should ensure that procedures exist within the school, to confirm that there are sufficient funds available in the local bank account, before any expenditure commitment is entered into. - 10.7.7 Monthly reconciliations of transactions made via the local bank account of the approved format, (see Annex I) shall be undertaken and forwarded to the Financial Management Division by the 20th of the following month, in order to ensure that the appropriate accounting analysis is entered into the school's accounts with the Borough Council.
-Failure to provide the monthly reconciliation analysis by the due date may result in delays in cash advances being made to Schools. - 10.7.8 It is however, recommended that schools undertake reconciliations for their own benefit more frequently than monthly, in order to avoid difficulties in balancing the local bank account and to permit discrepancies to be identified, investigated and resolved as soon as possible.
-If any discrepancies do occur, it is the individual School's responsibility to resolve and rectify them. - 10.7.9 The governing body shall ensure that a separate reconciliation is performed at least monthly by the school, between the school's bank reconciliation and the Borough Council's accounts as provided via Central Reports from the Financial Management Division. - 10.7.10 The reconciliation should be certified by the person undertaking it and should then be checked and certified by a second member of staff who is familiar with the operation of the local bank account.
-Wherever possible the person who reconciles the local bank account should not be in a position to process invoices for payment, or receive or process income. - 10.7.11 The governing body should be presented with a cashflow budget at the beginning of each financial year, and progress statements during the year, to enable the governing body to monitor the local bank account and ensure that it is correctly managed so as to avoid becoming overdrawn. - 10.7.12 Funds which are surplus to immediate requirements may be invested in the Borough Council's Deposit Savings Scheme.
-Alternatively they may be invested with the financial institutions named on the list of authorised institutions drawn up by the Strategic Director for Policy and Resources, but only in accounts which provide immediate access to the whole of the sum invested. - 10.7.13 All year-end procedures, as provided by the Strategic Director for Policy and Resources, in respect of local bank accounts, shall be complied with.
+Each should be given a limit of financial authorisation; appropriate to their needs, above which further authorisation is required. - 1.2 The governing body shall ensure that blank cheque books and records relating to the local bank account, shall be stored securely and access to such is restricted to authorised members of staff at all times. - 1.3 Although abatement charges are deducted from cash advances prior to payment to a school, the school must ensure that the gross cash advance is shown on their Local Bank Account return and that the abatement charge is entered as an expenditure item on FMS and appears on the VAT return. - 1.4 Schools shall not arrange any overdraft or credit facilities in relation to their local bank account.
+The governing body should ensure that procedures exist within the school, to confirm that there are sufficient funds available in the local bank account, before any expenditure commitment is entered into. - 1.5 The governing body should be presented with a cash flow budget at the beginning of each financial year, and progress statements during the year, to enable to governing body to monitor the local bank account and ensure that it is correctly managed so as to avoid becoming overdrawn. - 1.6 Funds which are surplus to immediate requirements may be invested in the Borough Council's Deposit Savings Scheme.
+Alternatively they may be invested with the financial institutions named on the list of authorised institutions drawn up by the Strategic Director for Policy and Resources, but only in accounts which provide immediate access to the whole of the sum invested. - 1.7 All year end procedures, as provided by the Strategic Director for Policy and Resources, in respect of local bank accounts, shall be complied with. - 1.8 The financial year on FMS should not be fully closed until after the Period 13 Central Reports have been reconciled, to ensure that the total income and expenditure shown on the Central Reports is an accurate reflection of the same on FMS for the financial year.